Datatamer/terraform-aws-opensearch/README.md

 This module creates:
 * a new Elasticsearch domain in AWS
 * optionally, a new IAM service linked role for ES on the AWS account
-* a security group to attach to the ES domain, with HTTP and/or HTTPS enabled

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements